 But you’ll have to allow the wood to dry completely, which may take months before it can be painted if you want the paint to last.

-Cedar shakes can resist winds a bit over 100 mph but can be damaged by flying debris.
+Cedar shakes can resist wind a bit over 100 mph but they can be damaged by debris and stronger winds from category 2 hurricanes.

 The cost: typically around $8.50 to $14.50 per sq. ft.
 Notably, many of the non-wood sidings look like cedar shakes.